We provide the following services to over 200 FCSS Programs across Alberta:

 - Initiated discussions and preliminary plans for the development of an FCSS Growth Strategy in 2005.

 - Worked with the Ministry to implement strategies to address recommendations of the FCSS Review in 2006-2007.

 - Coordinated input into the Ministry’s annual business planning process through consultation with FCSS programs at spring regional meetings.

 - FCSSAA Board members and the Executive Director sit on provincial committees addressing topics that impact FCSS.

-Through province-wide promotion and education about FCSS, special projects, and acting in an advisory capacity to the Minister of Human Services, the FCSS Association plays an integral role in helping to make all FCSS Programs stronger.
+Through province-wide promotion and education about FCSS, special projects, and acting in an advisory capacity to the Minister of Community and Social Services, the FCSS Association plays an integral role in helping to make all FCSS Programs stronger.